FabricMC/fabric-docs/versions/1.21.11/players/troubleshooting/crash-reports.md

 ::: tip

-If you're having any difficulty with finding the cause of the crash, you can ask for help in the [Fabric Discord](https://discord.fabricmc.net/) in the `#player-support` or `#server-admin-support` channel.
+If you're having any difficulty with finding the cause of the crash, you can ask for help in the [Fabric Discord](https://discord.fabricmc.net/) in the `#player-support` or `#mc-server-support` channel.

 :::